akerbabber/yearn-vaults-v2-intro/README.md

 ## Debugging Failed Transactions

-Use the `--interactive` flag to open a console immediatly after each failing test:
+Use the `--interactive` flag to open a console immediately after each failing test:

 ```
 brownie test --interactive